 Your Responsibilities include:

-To accept that we are a teaching hospital, and that your pet will be seen by a team consisting of students, veterinary technicians, and clinicians (faculty, residents, and interns).
+- To accept that we are a teaching hospital, and that your pet will be seen by a team consisting of students, veterinary nurses, and clinicians (faculty, residents, and interns).

 Who are the members of my pet’s veterinary healthcare team?